+110(2)(a)(III) 112(2)(c) (c) the name of the Owner of the subsurface rights of the affected land;

+110(2)(a)(VIII) 112(2)(d) (d) a statement that the Operator/Applicant has applied for all necessary approvals from local government;

+110(1)(a)(III)(D) 110(2)(a)(IV)

-110(2)(a)(III) 112(2)(c) (c) the name of the Owner of the subsurface rights of the affected land; 110(2)(a)(VIII) 112(2)(d) (d) a statement that the Operator/Applicant has applied for all necessary approvals from local government; 110(1)(a)(III)(D) 110(2)(a)(IV) (e) a statement that the operations will be conducted in accordance with the terms and conditions listed in the application, as well as with the provisions of the Act and these Rules, as amended, in effect at the time the Permit is approved or amended; and (f) the Operator's/Applicant's signature.
-112(1) (6) In addition to submitting an appropriately completed Permit application form, the Operator/Applicant shall submit all applicable Exhibits specified in Rule 6 for the appropriate type of operation.
-115(2) (7) In the case of any complex Permit applications, serious unforeseen circumstances, or significant snow cover on the affected land that prevents a necessary on-site inspection, the decision date established by the Office may be extended up to sixty (60) days beyond the usual maximum limit for an operation of that particular type and size.
+- (e) a statement that the operations will be conducted in accordance with the terms and conditions listed in the application, as well as with the provisions of the Act and these Rules, as amended, in effect at the time the Permit is approved or amended; and - (f) the Operator's/Applicant's signature.

+(6) In addition to submitting an appropriately completed Permit application form, the Operator/Applicant shall submit all applicable Exhibits specified in Rule 6 for the appropriate type of operation.

+- In the case of any complex Permit applications, serious unforeseen circumstances, or significant snow cover on the affected land that prevents a necessary on-site inspection, the decision date established by the Office may be extended up to sixty (60) days beyond the usual maximum limit for an operation of that particular type and size.
 The Office shall notify the Applicant and any persons commenting on the application, of such findings and of the new decision date as soon as possible.
-Rule 1.4.1 (7) shall not apply to in situ leach mining applications.
-(8) being applica docum the six the Off and te return the Of ffice shall notify the Applicant of any deficiencies that prevent the application from considered filed by the Office within ten (10) working days of receiving the ation.
-An Applicant has sixty (60) days from such notice to submit all the necessary nents that the Office needs for an application to be considered filed.
-If, at the end of ty (60) day period, the application has not been determined to be filed with the Office, fice may deny the application and terminate the application file.
-If the Office denies rminates the application file, the Office shall determine if the Applicant desires a of the applications and shall provide the applications to the Applicant at no cost to fice.
+Rule 1.4.1 (7) shall not apply to in situ leach mining applications. - (8) The Office shall notify the Applicant of any deficiencies that prevent the application from being considered filed by the Office within ten (10) working days of receiving the application.
+An Applicant has sixty (60) days from such notice to submit all the necessary documents that the Office needs for an application to be considered filed.
+If, at the end of the sixty (60) day period, the application has not been determined to be filed with the Office, the Office may deny the application and terminate the application file.
+If the Office denies and terminates the application file, the Office shall determine if the Applicant desires a return of the applications and shall provide the applications to the Applicant at no cost to the Office.
 Otherwise, the Office may dispose of all copies as appropriate.
-An Applicant ppeal such denial to the Board according to the provisions of Rule 1.4.11.
-(9) adequa time b date th by the Applicant an opportunity to provide information necessary to meet the acy requirements of the Office, the Applicant may request that the Office's review e extended and the Office's decision date reset, not to exceed 365 days from the application was filed.
-If, at the end of the three hundred and sixty-five (365) day, the application has outstanding adequacy issues and there have been timely filed date the application was filed.
+An Applicant may appeal such denial to the Board according to the provisions of Rule 1.4.11. - (9) To allow the Applicant an opportunity to provide information necessary to meet the adequacy requirements of the Office, the Applicant may request that the Office's review time be extended and the Office's decision date reset, not to exceed 365 days from the date the application was filed.
 If, at the end of the three hundred and sixty-five (365) day period, the application has outstanding adequacy issues and there have been timely filed objections to the application, the Office may issue a rationale recommending approval or denial of the application and shall set the matter for a Board hearing.
 If there remain adequacy issues after three hundred and sixty-five (365) days but no objections to the application have been timely submitted, the Office may issue the decision on the application or set the matter for a Board hearing.
 At the hearing the Board may at the request of the Applicant extend the review time and decision date, deny the application, or approve the application with or without conditions.